iancottam91/green-up/README.md

 FUTURE PLANS:
 - set up another endpoint where you expose availability as an object keyed by 'availability' value?
 (not 100% necessary but REALLY GOOD way to learn about DBs and data model structure)
-- improve profiles - integrate with google plus?
+- make into an app

-- make into an app??
+{username: "icottam91", password: "password", email: "icottam@msn.com"}